Omegasome

-Omegasome is a cell organelle consisting of lipid bilayer membranes enriched for phosphatidylinositol 3-phosphate (abbreviated PI(3)P or PtdIns3P), and related to a process of autophagy.
-It is a subdomain of the Endoplasmic Reticulum (ER), and has a morphology resembling the Greek capital letter Omega (Ω).
+The omegasome is a cell organelle consisting of lipid bilayer membranes enriched with phosphatidylinositol 3-phosphate (abbreviated PI(3)P), and related to a process of autophagy.
+It is a subdomain of the endoplasmic reticulum (ER), and has a morphology resembling the Greek capital letter Omega (Ω).
 Omegasomes are the sites from which phagophores (also called "isolation membranes") form, which are sack-like structures that mature into autophagosomes, and fuse with lysosomes in order to degrade the contents of the autophagosomes.
 The formation of omegasomes depends on various factors, however in general, formation of omegasomes is increased as a response to starvation, and in some biochemical situations the presence of PI(3)P leads to the formation of omegasomes.